resync/resync-simulator/README.md

 # ResourceSync Simulator

-The ResourceSync Simulator simulates a changing data source.
-Currently, it supports **create**, **update**, and **delete** events.
+The ResourceSync Simulator simulates a changing Web data source.

-The simulator implements the Observer Pattern, which means that the simulator notifies a number of registered observers about change events.
-It takes the following parameters:

-* resources: the number of seed resources contained in the data sources inventory (default: 100)
-* frequency: the number of events per second (default: 1)
-* event type(s): what kind of events it should simulate (default: ALL)
-* simulations: the number of simulations to run (default: infinite)
+It follows a modular architecture comprising a few core building blocks:

+* source.py: the changing data source
+* inventory.py: a collection of inventory implementations
+* publisher.py: a collection of change publishers that send out notifications
+* changememory.py: a collection of change memory implementations

-## Install
+## Quick start

+Make sure Python 2.7.1 is running on your system:

+    python --version

 Install the [Tornado](http://www.tornadoweb.org/) web server library: